luketheobscure/luketheobscure.github.io/_posts/2024-02-24-eslint-prettier.md

 description: "Fewer moving parts, fewer broken pieces"
 ---

 I read an article today that I disagreed with so strongly that I'm going to temporarily come out of blogging retirement to submit a rebuttal.
-I'm talking about "[You Probably Don't Need eslint-config-prettier or eslint-plugin-prettier](https://www.joshuakgoldberg.com/blog/you-probably-dont-need-eslint-config-prettier-or-eslint-plugin-prettier/)" by Josh Goldberg who by all accounts is probably a lot smarter than me.
+I'm talking about "[You Probably Don't Need eslint-config-prettier or eslint-plugin-prettier](https://www.joshuakgoldberg.com/blog/you-probably-dont-need-eslint-config-prettier-or-eslint-plugin-prettier/)" by Josh Goldberg, a developer I have nothing but respect for[^1].
 But I've been around for a while and _I've seen things you people wouldn't believe_ so it's time to impart some wisdom.
 Maybe I don't convince you, but hopefully I give you a new way to look at things.

 For the uninitiated, Prettier is a standalone code formatter.
 The package [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) is a popular plugin for the ESLint linter that allows you to apply the Prettier formatting from within ESLint.